luhao-yang/springboot-scaffold/README.md

 # springboot-scaffold
-a template project to bootstrap a springboot project
+a template project to bootstrap a springboot project using JAVA 17 and SpringBoot 3

 # usage
 `./gradlew bootRun`

-## functionality to be added
-- multimodlues
-- authentication
-- JWT
-- validation
-- database operations
-- messaging(kafka)
-- Email
-- api calls(server to server)
-- soap calls(server to server)
-- OAuth?
+# TO BE CONTINUED